andyriles/space-tourism/README.md

 ### Useful resources

-- [Example resource 1](https://www.reactjs.org) - This helped me with the useEffect hook.
+- [UseEffect hook](https://reactjs.org/docs/hooks-effect.html) - This helped me with the useEffect hook.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://css-tricks.com/) - This is an amazing article which helped me finally understand css flexbox.
+- [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This is an amazing article which helped me finally understand css flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author